Henry Bolton (British politician): Author

-In September 2019, Bolton’s book What a State! was published.
+In September 2019, Bolton's book What a State! was published.
 It explores what he sees as failures in modern British political leadership, the inadequacies of MPs, challenges of political leadership, Brexit, populism, identity politics, the meeting of equal representation and equal opportunities, and the institutional culture of the civil service.
 A preface is by Lembit Öpik.
-A review in The New European commented that the book quoted from Sophocles, Shakespeare, and Einstein, but that nothing was as good as Jo Marney's explanation for claiming she felt like Anne Frank.
+A review in The New European commented that the book quoted from Sophocles, Shakespeare, and Einstein, but that nothing was as good as Jo Marney's explanation for claiming why she felt like Anne Frank.

 Personal life

-Bolton’s first marriage was to Karin Dohn, a Danish national.
+Bolton's first marriage was to Karin Dohn, a Danish national.
 They had one daughter, born in 1985.
 That marriage ended in divorce, and Bolton married secondly the Russian-born Lidia Gouniakova.
 In 2018, Gouniakova said Bolton had left her for Tatiana Smurova, another Russian, who became his third wife.
 She was known as Tatiana Smurova-Bolton, and they had two children together.
 In May 2016, Smurova-Bolton gave birth to their second child on a train at St Pancras railway station.
 The couple separated at Christmas 2017, and their divorce took place in 2018.

 Bolton began a relationship with Jo Marney after meeting her shortly before Christmas 2017, and spent Christmas with her, after leaving his wife and two small children.
-He claimed to have ended the relationship with Marney after details of her SMS message comments, in which she made overtly racist comments against Meghan Markle, the fiancée of Prince Harry, came to light, though the two continued to see each other.
+He said that he ended the relationship with Marney after details of her SMS message comments, in which she made overtly racist comments against Meghan Markle, the then fiancée and now wife of Prince Harry, came to light, though the two continued to see each other.
 Bolton said he had been unaware of Marney's comments.
 However, during their This Morning appearance following his resignation, Bolton and Marney confirmed their relationship had ended while he sought to keep his office, but that it had since been rekindled.
-Later, he admitted that the relationship had never actually ended.
+Later, he said that the relationship had never actually ended.
 It was reported in August 2020 that Bolton and Marney had separated.